ibecav/happy-git-with-r/_book/shell.md

 Because it is.

 There are no fewer than 4 possible shells you can end up in.
-Unless you know better, you almost certainly want to be in a Git Bash shell, especially here in Happy Git.
+Unless you know better, you almost certainly want to be in a Git Bash shell.

 Windows users will want to understand the different types of shell, how to launch them, and how to tell which one you're in.